Surgical Technology Assessment

 Surgical Technology Practice I

 Beginner I-level practice of operating room fundamentals.
 Topics include the roles of all members within the surgical support service departments, including sterile supply, sterile processing, and instrument room.
 Clinical requirements: 50 clock-hours (minimum); perform all duties as assigned within each support service department.
 Appropriate record keeping is the responsibility of the student.
-(Formerly SGT109) 1 Credit (0 Lecture - 3 Lab) Prerequisite(s): BIO115 and MTR104.
+(Formerly SGT109) 1 Credit (0 Lecture - 3 Clinical) Prerequisite(s): BIO115 and MTR104.
 Corequisite(s): BIO125 and HTH115 and SGT107 and SGT111.
 Spring Only.

 Introduction to Surgical Technology and Patient Care Concepts

 Introductory surgical technology theory related to health care facilities, hospital organizations, management, job responsibilities, and the physical environment.
 Emphasis on ethical, moral, and legal responsibilities; patient care concepts; and critical elements of surgical procedures.
 Study and discussion of perioperative patient care concepts to include assessment of the patient's response to illness and hospitalization; assessment of the patient's physical, spiritual, and psychological needs; concepts of death and dying; issues surrounding quality care, informed consent, and legal/ethical concerns; review of the patient’s chart; assessment and response to special population patients; the physical design and needs of the surgery department; potential hazards and safety; preoperative routines; documentation; health and wellness concepts related to physical health and activity; and post anesthesia care.
 Additionally, the basic principles of electricity and robotics along with their applications in the operating room are discussed.
 Theory and application of the CARE approach are utilized.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): BIO115 and MTR104.
+3 Credits (3 Lecture) Prerequisite(s): BIO115 and MTR104.
 Corequisite(s): BIO125 and HTH115 and SGT107 and SGT110.
 Spring Only.